BLOG: All Things Higher Ed

 Skills you’ll develop

-• Leadership: You’ll learn how to manage teams, resolve conflicts and create positive work environments.
+• Leadership: You’ll learn how to guide and inspire teams and create positive work environments.

 • Customer service: Providing exceptional guest experiences is at the heart of hospitality.

-• Business and financial management: Understanding budgets, revenue management and financial planning is crucial for success in the industry.
+• Business and financial management: Understanding budgets, revenue management, financial planning and creating business forecasts is crucial for success in the industry.

 • Problem-solving: Handling unexpected challenges and making quick decisions are essential in hospitality roles.

-• Marketing and branding: Learn how to promote businesses, attract customers and create memorable experiences.
+• Marketing and branding: Learn how to promote businesses and create memorable experiences to help foster guest loyalty.

 Preparing for a hospitality major

 If you’re still in high school and thinking about majoring in hospitality, there are a few ways to prepare.
 Take business, communication and marketing classes to build foundational knowledge.
-Volunteering or working in customer service roles, such as restaurants, hotels or event planning can provide valuable hands-on experience.
+Volunteering or working in customer service roles, such as restaurants, hotels, resorts or event planning can provide valuable hands-on experience.

-Additionally, practicing leadership skills by participating in school clubs, student government or team activities can help you develop the ability to work well with others and manage responsibilities effectively.
+Additionally, practicing leadership skills by participating in school clubs or student government, or by playing a team sport can help you develop the ability to work well with others and manage responsibilities effectively.

 What jobs can you get with a hospitality degree?